FreedomIntelligence/GPT-API-Accelerate/Readme.md

 -------
 # 🚀Update
+📢[version 0.0.3] We update the callback function to adopt the latest version of openai API.
+We also would like thanks for ChatGPT 4o with canvas for optimize the code.

 📢[version 0.0.2] Now, we support to use the third-party API if you have.
 Just add the url into base-url.txt to replace the official url.

 📢[version 0.0.1] We release GPT-API-Accelerate.